306: Time of the Apes

 Probably a reference to McGruff the Crime Dog, mascot for the National Crime Prevention Council, who teaches children how to stay safe.

 Veg-O-Matic by Ronco is one of the first food processors, released in 1963.
+“It slices!
+It dices!” was a tag line that has become a widely used reference in American popular culture.

 You can tell by the way I move my stuff I’m a woman’s ape, no time for talk.
 Uh uh uh uh, staying erect, staying erect.
 Uh uh …